elkar-ai/elkar-a2a/README.md

 ## 🔧 What can you do with Elkar?
 Unlock seamless collaboration between your AI agents, whether they're in-house or external:
 Use it to:
-- **Effortlessly track and manage** long-running tasks, with robust support for asynchronous operations via a persistent task store.
+- **Effortlessly track and manage** long-running tasks, with robust support for asynchronous operations via a persistent task store
 - **Browse and manage task history** for observability and debugging
 ![Elkar](./images/tasks-ui.png)
 - **Stream tasks** between agents in real-time via dedicated SDKs
-- **Deeply debug agent tasks and A2A server interactions** with full visibility on task history, artifacts, and server communications.
+- **Deeply debug agent tasks and A2A server interactions** with full visibility on task history, artifacts, and server communications
 ![Elkar](./images/debugger-ui.png)